McDonnell FH Phantom: Design and development

+Early work

-In early 1943, aviation officials at the United States Navy were impressed with McDonnell's audacious XP-67 Bat project.
-McDonnell was invited by the navy to cooperate in the development of a shipboard jet fighter, using an engine from the turbojets under development by Westinghouse Electric Corporation.
+In early 1943, officials within the United States Navy (USN) were impressed by McDonnell's audacious XP-67 Bat prototype.
+Thereafter, McDonnell was invited by the USN to cooperate in the development of a shipboard interceptor; the standout feature of this envisioned aircraft was that it would be powered by a turbojet engine, which were already under development by Westinghouse Electric Corporation.
 Three prototypes were ordered on 30 August 1943 and the designation XFD-1 was assigned.
 Under the 1922 United States Navy aircraft designation system, the letter "D" before the dash designated the aircraft's manufacturer.
 The Douglas Aircraft Company had previously been assigned this letter, but the USN elected to reassign it to McDonnell because Douglas had not provided any fighters for navy service in years.

-McDonnell engineers evaluated a number of engine combinations, varying from eight 9.5 in diameter engines down to two engines of 19 in diameter.
+McDonnell's design team evaluated a number of engine combinations, varying from eight 9.5 in diameter engines down to two engines of 19 in diameter.
 The final design used the two 19 in engines after it was found to be the lightest and simplest configuration.
-The engines were buried in the wing root to keep intake and exhaust ducts short, offering greater aerodynamic efficiency than underwing nacelles, and the engines were angled slightly outwards to protect the fuselage from the hot exhaust blast.
-Placement of the engines in the middle of the airframe, behind the center of gravity, required the cockpit with its bubble-style canopy to be placed ahead of the wing, also granting the pilot excellent visibility in all directions.
+While early considerations had been made towards the incorporation of an auxiliary 'boost' engine, however, the design team were sufficiently satisfied with the power output of the base engines.
+The engines were buried in the wing root to keep both the intake and exhaust ducts short, an arrangement that offered greater aerodynamic efficiency in contrast to underwing nacelles.
+Furthermore, the engines were angled slightly outwards to protect the fuselage from the hot exhaust blast.
+Placement of the engines in the middle of the airframe, behind the center of gravity, required the cockpit with its bubble-style canopy to be placed ahead of the wing, which also granted the pilot excellent visibility in all directions.
 The long nose allowed designers to use tricycle gear, thereby elevating the engine exhaust path and reducing the risk that the hot blast would damage the aircraft carrier deck.

-The construction methods and aerodynamic design of the Phantom were fairly conventional for the time; the aircraft had unswept wings, a conventional empennage, and an aluminum monocoque structure with flush riveted aluminum skin.
+The construction methods and aerodynamic design of the Phantom were fairly conventional for the time, which was an intentional choice of the design team.
+Accordingly, the aircraft had unswept wings, a conventional empennage, and an aluminum monocoque structure with flush riveted aluminum skin.
 Folding wings were used to reduce the width of the aircraft in storage configuration.
 Provisions for four .50-caliber (12.7 mm) machine guns were made in the nose, while racks for eight 5 in High Velocity Aircraft Rockets could be fitted under the wings, although these were seldom used in service.
 Adapting a jet to carrier use was a much greater challenge than producing a land-based fighter because of slower landing and takeoff speeds required on a small carrier deck.
 The Phantom used split flaps on both the folding and fixed wing sections to enhance low-speed landing performance, but no other high-lift devices were used.
 Provisions were also made for Rocket Assisted Take Off (RATO) bottles to improve takeoff performance.